divyankachaudhari/auto-mailing-responses-col215/README.md

   3. In the first D cell, if it's D2 write B2&C2 and drag it to the whole column.
 Now, we got the emails of all the students.
   4. Copy (Ctrl+C) and paste by value (Ctrl+Shift+V) the e-mails in an 'e-mail column' and re-paste entry numbers from an older sheet in the entry number column.
 Delete other redundant columns.
 Now we have time-stamps in A, Entry number in B, E-mail in C, Names in D and all other data in other columns.

+### Editing the code

+1. On line 12, insert spreadsheet ID (google what it is).
+2. On line 66, insert Sheet name (each sheet has a name).
+3. On line 106, insert your gmail address.
+Use the same account as the google sheet account.

 ### Usage

 Run the following pip command to get the Google OAuth library.